Link to:

-This cross-shaped Roman Catholic church in northeast Winnipeg was built in 1959 to replace two earlier structures, the first a simple, wood frame structure dating from 1914 and the second used from 1916 to 1959.
+This cross-shaped Roman Catholic church on Munroe Avenue, in the East Kildonan area of northeast Winnipeg, was built in 1959 to replace two earlier structures, the first a simple, wood frame structure dating from 1914 and the second used from 1916 to 1959.
 The present church was designed by the architectural firm of Zunic and Sobkowich.

 The first St. Alphonsus Roman Catholic Church (no date)